 At 2by2 we are proud to say that we view every single case as unique; we strongly believe that no one solution fits all.
 This is especially true when it comes to business strategy, which aims to position a company uniquely in the market.
 Consequently, we never recommend a ready-made strategy, but instead work in a tailored process to find the right strategy for a specific company, in a specific market, in a specific period of time.

-As a starting point with all clients, we leverage our own strategy framework: VOSEB.
+As a starting point with all clients, we leverage our own strategy framework.

-Overall vision and targets for the company need to be clearly articulated.
-The vision should express its aspirations; what kind of company does it want to be?
+Overall purpose and targets for the company need to be clearly articulated.
+The purpose should express its aspirations; what kind of company does it want to be?
 Overall high-level targets should be defined.
-Vision and targets should help employees, customers, partners and other stakeholders clearly understand what the company is about.
-This means the vision should be more than just nice words; it needs to be brief but meaningful, rather than lengthy and nice.
+Purpose and targets should help employees, customers, partners and other stakeholders clearly understand what the company is about.
+This means the purpose should be more than just nice words; it needs to be brief but meaningful, rather than lengthy and nice.
 Your targets should be expressed as concretely as possible.

 The offerings description should make it absolutely clear what the company is bringing to the market, be it a product, a service or a combination of both.
 It should also clearly articulate what customers’ needs that are actually adressed.